When you’re choosing silly party games, you’re throwing out the rulebook when it comes to partying.

 You’ll need two oranges and an obstacle-free space to play.
 Everyone splits into two even teams, each needing pairs of similar height.

-- The first pair of each team stands at the start line.
+The first pair of each team stands at the start line.
 Place an orange between each pair, gripped by their foreheads.
 On Go!, both pairs must run to the opposite wall, touch the wall, then return back the start.
 The orange is then passed (by hand) to their next team pair to take their turn.

 As both pairs are running at the same time, check your room is wide enough.
 Players won’t be able to see where they’e going, so this stops them colliding.

 Bobbing for Apples

-This silly party game originated in the Middle Ages.
-To play, fill a tub to the brim with water, then fill with floating apples.
+This game originated in the Middle Ages.
+To play, you’ll neeed fill a tub to the brim with water, then drop in some apples.

 A player must pick out as many apples as they can with their teeth, with their hands tied behind their back.